drug-design/course/docs/chapters/structure-based-design.md

 ### Assessing the Validity of the 3D Structures

-Whenever results are obtained from a database search, one should always be critical and check the validity of the result, especially its geometry.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/assessing-validity-3d-structures-ff223ec5'><i class='fa fa-play' aria-hidden='true'></i></button>Whenever results are obtained from a database search, one should always be critical and check the validity of the result, especially its geometry.
 For example, using a query consisting of 4 phenyl rings and one OH group, the following search result was obtained.
 Although geometrically correct, the conformation of the result with all the substituents in the axial orientation is highly unrealistic (too high energy).

 ![](https://media.drugdesign.org/course/structure-based-design/snap_v1_c6_5_3_s2.png){: loading=lazy }

 ### Example of Database Searching

-In order to identify small molecules that are complementary in shape to the active site of HIV-1 protease, the 3D structure of the enzyme was used as a screen.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/example-database-searching-dbf95b27'><i class='fa fa-play' aria-hidden='true'></i></button>In order to identify small molecules that are complementary in shape to the active site of HIV-1 protease, the 3D structure of the enzyme was used as a screen.
 The following benzophenone derivative was found as an HIV-1 inhibitor (IC<sub>50</sub> = 11 mM).
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer